shannonpeng/shannonpeng.com/app/content/projects/115-grid-sequencer.md

 </div>

-WaveDAC takes a max of 4000 table values, so I downsampled my WAV files to 16 kHz and trimmed and padded them to exactly 0.25 seconds, in Audacity.
-I then removed the WAV metadata and headers.
+WaveDAC takes a max of 4000 table values, so I downsampled my WAV files to 16 kHz, trimmed and padded them to exactly 0.25 seconds, and removed the WAV metadata and headers (all in Audacity).
 Soon after... my PSoC played drums!
 (And the 8-bit 16 kHz samples didn't sound *that* bad, too!)

 ## Timing and Sequencer Logic